 Substance scope: the substance group PFAS as defined in the regulation has no common hazardous properties.
-Fluoropolymers, for example, are non-hazardous, most are considered polymers of low concern by the OECD and some have food contact approval.
+Fluoropolymers, for example, are non-hazardous and some have food contact approval.
 Persistence of either the substance itself or its degradation products is the property of concern, but PFAS with demonstrated degradability are not derogated as such, so it cannot be claimed to be a common property of the regulated group.